Reference

 ) -> Iterator[None]

-Provide a context manager that will intercept exceptions and repackage them with a message attached:
+Provide a context manager that will intercept exceptions and repackage them in a new exception with a message attached that combines the base message along with the message from the handled exception:

 Parameters: